CMSP Tales & KLX 300D Upgrades

 Although I am 6ft 3, my legs are what they call standard length, it is my torso that is extra tall, I had to accommodate for this fact when I first learnt golfing, surfing, skiing and snowboarding activities.

-I fit the BMW R100RT perfectly for this BMA training purpose before I started the training by the way.
+I fit the BMW R100RT perfectly for this BMA training purpose before I started the training which was a game changer.

 After the CMSP Sunday April 6th failure, I decided to go and try the DMV lollipop on my KLX300D the very same day and it was indeed far more difficult than I thought but I did manage two flawless runs on the serpentine test and three on the normal one after 90 minutes of attempts.